 A gratitude mindset can help you feel happier and more positive about your life, instead of worrying, feeling stressed and frustrated with where you are.
 It is possible to cultivate a gratitude mindset that will create huge benefits every day if you can stick with a daily gratitude practice.

 Expressing gratitude can lead to more creativity, more joy, increased happiness and a focus on appreciating everything in your life.

-In this article I’ll share 6 ways to develop a gratitude mindset, or attitude of gratitude, which will help you identify and amplify the things you are most grateful for.
+In this article I’ll share 6 ways to develop a gratitude mindset, or attitude of gratitude, to help you identify and amplify the things you are most grateful for.

-These tips will help you engage in a regular practice of gratitude, where your world is full of possibilities and appreciation for what you have and what is available to you in the world.
+By engaging in a regular practice of gratitude, where your world is full of possibilities, you will shift to a mindset of gratitude where you always appreciate what you have and what is available to you in the world.

 Developing a gratitude mindset

 The benefits of practising gratitude are infinite.
 People who regularly practice gratitude, by taking the time to be grateful and thankful every day, are more positive, appreciative and happier.